-- 2. With regard to credit institutions paying dividends7 in 2016 for the financial year 2015, the ECB recommends that: - (a) Category 1: Credit institutions that satisfy the applicable capital requirements as referred to in paragraph 1(a), (b) and (c), and which have already reached their fully loaded ratios as referred to in paragraph 1(d) as at 31 December 2015, should distribute their net profits in dividends in a conservative manner to enable them to continue to fulfil all requirements even in the case of deteriorated economic and financial conditions;
+- 2. With regard to credit institutions paying dividends7 in 2018 for the financial year 2017, the ECB recommends that: - (a) Category 1: Credit institutions that (i) satisfy the applicable capital requirements as referred to in paragraph 1(a), (b) and (c), and (ii) have already reached their fully loaded ratios as referred to in paragraph 1(d) as at 31 December 2017 should distribute their net profits in dividends in a conservative manner to enable them to continue to fulfil all requirements and outcomes of the SREP even in the case of deteriorated economic and financial conditions; - (b) Category 2: Credit institutions that satisfy the applicable capital requirements as referred to in paragraph 1(a), (b) and (c) as at 31 December 2017, but have not reached their fully loaded ratios as referred to paragraph 1(d) as at 31 December 2017 should distribute their net profits in dividends in a conservative manner to enable them to continue to fulfil all requirements and outcomes of the SREP, even in the case of deteriorated economic and financial conditions.
+In addition, they should in principle only pay out dividends to the extent that, at a minimum, a linear8 path towards the required fully loaded capital requirements as referred to in paragraph 1(d) and outcomes of the SREP is secured;